compor/pact2018_artifact/README.md

 ## Usage
 You can try our tool with the `par.py` script provided in `loop_bench` directory.

-Let us start from the simplest example, you can take a look at `sum.cpp', which computes the sum of an array sequentially.
+Let us start from the simplest example, you can take a look at `sum.cpp`, which computes the sum of an array sequentially.
 Parallelize the sequential loop with our tool:

 `./par.py sum.cpp`